Megidd/cabinet-contract/specs.md

 The 8th column is computed by a _formula_ described by the next section.

-The columns of the _intermediate table_ are as follows:
+The columns of the _quantity table_ are as follows:

 * 1st column: part _type_
    * Extract from column 2 of _parts list_